moja-global/moja_global_docs/README.md

 1. Fork the repository

+If you choose to setup the documentation website locally, you need to have Python and the Python package manager `pip` on your local machine.
+Follow the official [Python installation](https://www.python.org/downloads/) to setup Python on your local machine.

+First make a fork, and then clone the repo:

 2. Clone the repository.
 Replace the `<GITHUB_USERNAME>` with your GitHub username.
 You can find your username by clicking on your profile picture in the top right corner of the GitHub website.

 ```sh